-These are Calderon’s signature words to live by.
-Indeed, they’ve been pivotal in her journey to stardom.
+Indeed, over the course of her career, Calderon has been driven by possibility—and her journey to stardom is an example of that.
 Following a breakout role as Afro-Latina activist Yessika in the hit Netflix show Gentefied, there’s no sign of slowing down for the thirty-one-year-old Afro-Latina from Washington Heights, New York.

 Dominican American Calderon actually grew up in Miami and was brought up to lean more into her Latina side versus her Black roots.
 “It wasn’t something we were taught to embrace growing up, and eventually I learned to take pride in being Afro-Latina,” she explains.

 Calderon attended the University of Florida, where she originally intended to study to become a nurse.
 But fate stepped in, and after a test that didn’t go well, Calderon found herself wandering into a neighborhood where some theater kids were dancing.
 She was inspired, and soon reconnected with the love of acting that had marked her childhood.

 After graduation, Calderon moved to Hollywood, where she pounded the pavement and did what many actors do to pay their bills while auditioning: wait tables.
 But that didn’t bother her, a fearless woman who simply does not see boundaries.
 If a hurdle is in her way, she breaks right through it.
 “I’ve always had that mindset that I can accomplish whatever I want to,” Calderon says.
 “I just go for it, without limits.”

 Eventually, Calderon had an opportunity to audition for a role in a BuzzFeed video.
 But when the producers noticed her talent and star-quality, they offered her a regular spot on their Latinx-themed web series, Pero Like.